 Do you have a narcissistic mother?

-I am not a doctor, a psychiatrist or a mental health professional.
+I am not a doctor, a psychiatrist or mental health professional.
+I do, however, have decades of managing hundreds of people, am both a son and a parent, and do have direct experience in dealing with narcissists.
 This post, like all my posts, is based on my research, opinions, and observations.
 If you need medical or professional advice you should seek out a qualified professional in your area.

 Photo credits which require attribution: